 Health Insurance Waiting Periods

-Why do private health funds impose waiting periods?
+Why do private health funds have waiting periods?

 What do health funds classify as pre-existing conditions?